 The men’s heavy knit wool sweater was fashioned after fishermen from Normandy.
 It was worn as a layer under even heavier raincoats.
-Its working-class beginnings suddenly became popular when the British and especially French adopted and adapted the style.
+Despite its working-class beginnings, it suddenly became popular when the British (and especially French) adopted and adapted the style.
 The French gave the sweater its name, or rather three names for each eight weight:

 College men adopted it, wearing college colors and letters on the front pockets.
 The shawl collar could be folded up the neck and buttoned high to keep cold air out.
 Lighter weight versions of the button up sweater coat lacked a heavy collar and instead were of fine knit and thick ribbed cuffs and trims.
 This is the style that is often called a Cardigan sweater in women’s wear, and years later in menswear, too.

-As mentioned earlier the cardigan sweater was called a sweater-coat in the 1920s.
-The shawl collar cardigan was the most popular style in the first half of the decade and the V neck style in the second half.
+As mentioned earlier, the cardigan sweater was called a sweater-coat in the 1920s.
+The shawl collar cardigan was the most popular style in the first half of the decade, and the V neck style in the second half.
 Sweater-coats buttoned up the front with two pockets on each side of the hip.
-Most were collarless but there was a notch collar version in the late 1920s.
+Most were collarless, but there was a notch collar version in the late 1920s.

-Initially the two tone cardigan sweater or solid and pattern combination cardigan was trendy alongside fair isle and small pattern pullovers.
+Initially, the two tone cardigan sweater or solid and pattern combination cardigan was trendy alongside Fair Isle and small pattern pullovers.
 The fad quickly moved on in favor of plain color cardigans in earth tone colors.

 The sportiest of the sweater-coats was the 4 pocket knit coat.
 The pleated pockets, button up style, and knitted wool combined into a stylish and practical 20s knitwear.
 They were especially popular as workwear or sports such as golf, where the pockets were used to hold small items.